sawariz0r/super-cool-cli-thingy/README.md

 # Move an object in a grid/table

 This is a cli program that takes instructions in a string like `4, 5, 3, 3, 1, 1, 1,`
-The first two are the dimensions of the grid and the rest is instructions on how to navigate the grid.
+The 2 first are the dimensions of the grid, 2 after that is starting position and (optional) the rest is instructions on how to navigate the grid.

+If you don't provide starting position, it defaults to 0, 0.
+And if you don't provide instructions - the CLI will prompt you for these.

 ```
 0 exits the simulation